Mirrors of conformal dynamics: Interplay between anti-rational maps, reflection groups, Schwarz reflections, and correspondences: Overview

 A domain in the complex plane with piecewise analytic boundary is called a \emph{quadrature domain} if the Schwarz reflection map with respect to its boundary extends anti-meromorphically to its interior.
 Such domains were first investigated by Davis \cite{Dav74}, and independently by Aharonov and Shapiro \cite{AS73, AS76, AS78}.
 Since then, quadrature domains have played an important role in various areas of complex analysis and fluid dynamics (see \cite{QD} and the references therein).

 Iterations of Schwarz reflections was first studied by Seung-Yeop Lee and Nikolai Makarov in \cite{LM} to address some questions of interest in statistical physics concerning topology and singular points of quadrature domains.
-Subsequently, a systematic exploration of Schwarz reflection dynamics was launched in \cite{LLMM1,LLMM2,LLMM3,LMM1,LMM2}...,\footnote{To indicate interrelations among the papers that this survey is based on, we refer to the year of arXiv publication.} which demonstrated that Schwarz dynamics can combine features of dynamics of anti-rational maps and Kleinian reflection groups in a common dynamical plane.
+Subsequently, a systematic exploration of Schwarz reflection dynamics was launched in \cite{LLMM1,LLMM2,LLMM3,LMM1,LMM2}...,\footnote{To indicate interrelations among the papers that this survey is based on, we include the references to the original arXiv versions in the bibliography.} which demonstrated that Schwarz dynamics can combine features of dynamics of anti-rational maps and Kleinian reflection groups in a common dynamical plane.
 More precisely, the dynamical plane of a Schwarz reflection map admits an invariant partition into the \emph{escaping/tiling} and \emph{non-escaping/filled Julia} sets, which often parallel the action of a reflection group and of an anti-rational map, respectively.
 The simplest instance of this combination phenomenon (also called \emph{mating} in the dynamical setting) is displayed in Figure~\ref{deltoid_intro_fig}.
 It also transpired through these studies that the parameter spaces of Schwarz reflections are intimately related to parameter loci of anti-rational maps and reflection~groups.